Ruhika08/Excel-based-AI-Q-A/README.md

 ├── requirements.txt   # Python dependencies
 ├── .env               # Environment variables (API keys) ├── README.md          # Project documentation (this file)
+├── .gitignore         # Files and directories to be ignored by Git ├── Dockerfile         # Docker configuration for deployment
 ```

 ---